 Adding Questionable Stories

-For their deception manoeuvres, the US military specifically uses the lack of transparency in media coverage.
-The way they spread information, which is then picked up and distributed by newspapers and broadcasters, makes it impossible for readers, listeners or viewers to trace the original source.
-Thus, the audience fail to recognise the actual intention of the military.
-(Tilgner 2003, p.
-132)
+For deception manoeuvres, western militaries use the lack of transparency in media coverage.
+Picked up and distributed by newspapers and broadcasters, making it impossible for readers, listeners or viewers to trace the original source.
+Audiences fail to recognise the actual intention of the military.

-What is known to the US military, would not be foreign to US intelligence services.
-In a report by British Channel 4, former CIA officials and a Reuters correspondent spoke candidly about the systematic dissemination of propaganda and misinformation in reporting on geopolitical conflicts:
+In a report by British Channel 4, former CIA officials and a Reuters correspondent spoke candidly about the systematic dissemination of propaganda and misinformation in conflict reporting: